Purvansh-gourh/Purvansh-gourh/README.md

 ### Hey there 👋
 ## About me
 I am Purvansh Gourh.
-A Computer Science undergraduate at NIT Jaipur.I worked as a Software Development Intern at PharmEasy from May 2020 to July 2020.
+I work as Senior Analyst at Deutsche Bank.
+I graduated from NIT Jaipur in CSE in 2021.
+Being a full stack developer, I have worked on React, Java, NodeJs, SQL etc. as well as extending my hands on to cloud computing on GCP.

 ## Things I love :heart:
 * :zap: Web Development